pranav-Karthick/Spam-Message-Detection-/README.md

-📧 Spam Classification Using Logistic Regression

-A machine learning project that classifies SMS messages as spam or not spam using Logistic Regression, Sigmoid function, and Softmax probability distribution.
+📧 SMS Spam Classification Using Logistic Regression This project demonstrates how to build a binary text classification model that identifies SMS messages as spam or not spam.
+The project uses Logistic Regression, TF-IDF vectorization, and the Sigmoid activation function to calculate the final probability of a message being spam.

+The goal is to show how logistic regression works at a mathematical level by manually applying the sigmoid function to model outputs.
-The model is trained on the spam.csv dataset and predicts spam status for 10 random messages selected from the dataset.
+The model also predicts 10 random messages from the dataset and displays their spam probability and classification result.

-📝 Project Overview
+📝 About the Project

-This project demonstrates:
+This project focuses on text classification using machine learning.

-Text preprocessing using TF-IDF Vectorizer

-Training a Logistic Regression classifier

-Applying Sigmoid function for binary probability

-Applying Softmax function for probability distribution
+Given an SMS message, the model predicts whether the message is:

+spam
-Predicting spam / not spam for 10 randomly selected messages
+not spam

-Displaying prediction probabilities clearly
+The project uses:
+    Logistic Regression
+    TF-IDF vectorization
+    Sigmoid activation (manually applied)
+    10 random messages prediction

-This project is implemented in Python (Google Colab / Jupyter Notebook).
+    This project is ideal for students learning:
+    NLP basics
+    Logistic regression internals
+    Activation functions
+    Preprocessing text for ML
+    Real-world classification problems

-📂 Dataset
+📂 Dataset Details

-The project uses the standard spam.csv SMS spam collection dataset containing:
+The dataset used is the Spam SMS Collection Dataset (spam.csv) that includes:

 Column	Description
-v1	Label (ham/spam)
-v2	SMS message text
+v1	Label: ham (not spam) or spam v2	SMS message text

-During preprocessing:

-ham → not spam
+Cleaning Performed:

+✔ Only required columns kept
+✔ Columns renamed to label and message
-spam → spam
+✔ Labels mapped → ham = 0, spam = 1

-Extra columns are removed
+✔ Empty or irrelevant columns removed

-🔧 Tech Stack
+🛠 Technologies Used

 Python
 Pandas
 NumPy
 Scikit-Learn
 Logistic Regression

-Train–Test Split

 TF-IDF Vectorizer

-🚀 How It Works
-🔹 1.
-Load and clean the dataset

-Only required columns are kept and labels are converted.

-🔹 2.
-Train–Test Split

-80% for training, 20% for testing.

-🔹 3.
-TF-IDF Vectorization

-Converts text into numerical feature vectors.

-🔹 4.
-Train Logistic Regression

-Model learns to classify spam vs not spam.

-🔹 5.
-Select 10 random samples

-Random messages from the dataset are selected for testing.

-🔹 6.
-Apply Sigmoid

-Used to calculate the probability that a message is spam.

-🔹 7.
-Apply Softmax

-Converts scores into a probability distribution:

-Probability of spam

-Probability of not spam

-🔹 8.
-Predict Labels

-If sigmoid_prob > 0.5 → spam
-Else → not spam

-📌 Code Snippet (Main Prediction Part) sample_df = df.sample(10, random_state=42).copy()
-sample_tfidf = vectorizer.transform(sample_df['message'])
+🔄 Project Workflow

+Load dataset
+Preprocess text
+Convert text to TF-IDF features
+Split dataset: 80% train, 20% test
+Train Logistic Regression model
+Manually apply sigmoid function
+Predict spam/not spam for 10 random messages
+Display probabilities + final label

+📘 Understanding the Sigmoid Function
+Logistic Regression produces a raw output value called logit or decision score.

+The sigmoid function converts this raw score into a probability:

+[

+\sigma(z) = \frac{1}{1 + e^{-z}}
+]

+Where:

+z = model output

+σ(z) = probability that the message is spam

+Classification Decision:
+Sigmoid  Output	Prediction
+> 0.5	 spam
+≤ 0.5	 not spam
+🤖 Model Training Process
+🔹 TF-IDF Vectorization

+Converts text into numerical vectors based on word importance.

+🔹 Logistic Regression

+Learns the relationship between message features and their labels.

+🔹 Sigmoid Activation

+Manually applied to show how logistic regression actually converts output to probability.

+🔟 10 Random Message Prediction

+The model selects 10 random messages from the dataset and predicts:
+Spam probability (sigmoid output)
+Final classification (spam/not spam)
+This demonstrates real-world prediction behavior.

+📊 Project Output

+The final output will look like:

+message	sigmoid_prob_spam	predicted_label
+"Congratulations!
+You won…"	0.928	spam
+"Ok I will call later"	0.071	not spam
+...	...	...

+📜 Code Overview
+The core part of the prediction:

 raw_scores = model.decision_function(sample_tfidf)
 sigmoid_scores = sigmoid(raw_scores)
-softmax_scores = np.array([softmax([1-s, s]) for s in sigmoid_scores])

 sample_df['predicted_label'] = np.where(
-    sigmoid_scores > 0.5, 'spam', 'not spam'
+    sigmoid_scores > 0.5,
+    'spam',
+    'not spam'
 )

-📊 Output

-Final output contains:

-message	sigmoid_prob_spam	softmax_spam	predicted_label
-"Congratulations!
-You won…"	0.92	0.95	spam
-"Ok I'll call later"	0.08	0.04	not spam
-📁 Project Files
-File	Description
-spam.csv	Dataset file
-notebook.ipynb	Full Google Colab/Jupyter code
-README.md	Project documentation
-🧠 Concepts Used
-✔ Logistic Regression

-Used for binary classification (spam/not spam)

-✔ Sigmoid Function

-Converts raw score into probability

-σ(z)=1/1+e^−z

-	​pip install numpy pandas scikit-learn
-✔ Softmax

-Probability distribution for two classes

-✔ TF-IDF

-Transforms text into machine-readable features

-📦 Installation
-pip install numpy pandas scikit-learn

-▶️ Run the Project

-Open the notebook in Google Colab:

-Upload spam.csv

-Run all cells

-View predictions for 10 random messages

-🏁 Conclusion

-This project successfully classifies SMS messages using logistic regression and demonstrates how sigmoid and softmax functions can be used to compute probabilities for classification tasks.
+🚀 Future Enhancements

+Add Softmax-based probability distribution

+Add confusion matrix and accuracy score

+Deploy as a web app using Streamlit or Gradio

+Add stemming/lemmatization

+Use more advanced models (SVM, Random Forest, Naive Bayes, LSTM)